Sigismund Payne Best

 Captain Sigismund Payne Best OBE (14 April 1885 – 21 September 1978) was a British Secret Intelligence Service agent during the First and Second World Wars.
 He was captured by German Gestapo and Sicherheitsdienst (SD) men on 9 November 1939 in the Venlo Incident.

 Early life

 Born in Cheltenham, Gloucestershire, and raised at 26 Strawberry Hill Road, Twickenham, Middlesex, Best was the son of Downing College, Cambridge (B.A.
 1871, M.B.
 1878), and St George's Hospital-educated physician George Payne Best (1844-1907), M.R.C.S., and his wife Catherine Sophia (née Allison).
 His paternal grandmother was the daughter of an Indian maharajah and a British woman; this was kept a closely guarded family secret.
 After studying science in London, Best worked as a businessman.
 In 1908, he went to study violin at the Music Academy of Lausanne.
-He then studied economics and musicology at the University of Munich, graduating in both in 1913.
+He then studied economics and musicology at the Ludwig-Maximilians-Universität München, graduating in both in 1913.
 In Munich, he acquired an excellent knowledge of the German language.
 Back in England, he went as a volunteer into the army.
 His first wife, Dorothy Stallwood Adams, died in 1918.